0x90verflow/Passwd_sniffer/README.md

 # Passwd_sniffer
-A network sniffer to retrieve password plaintext.
+A network sniffer to retrieve plaintext password.